-What Does Long Exposure Mean?
+What Does a Long Exposure Sunset Mean?

 While there is no clear definition, I categorize long exposure as any shutter speed that I cannot handhold.
 This includes anything from 1/15th of a second up to multi-minute bulb mode exposures.
 1/15th is long enough to blur for fast-moving water.
 That’s my threshold for longer exposure.